Paracelsus: Paracelsianism and Rosicrucianism

 Paracelsus was especially venerated by German Rosicrucians, who regarded him as a prophet, and developed a field of systematic study of his writings, which is sometimes called "Paracelsianism", or more rarely "Paracelsism".
 Francis Bacon warned against Paracelsus and the Rosicrucians, judging that "the ancient opinion that man was microcosmus" had been "fantastically strained by Paracelsus and the alchemists".

 "Paracelsism" also produced the first complete edition of Paracelsus's works.
 Johannes Huser of Basel (c.
 1545–1604) gathered autographs and manuscript copies, and prepared an edition in ten volumes during 1589–1591.

 The prophecies contained in Paracelsus's works on astrology and divination began to be separately edited as Prognosticon Theophrasti Paracelsi in the early 17th century.
 His prediction of a "great calamity just beginning" indicating the End Times was later associated with the Thirty Years' War, and the identification of Gustavus Adolphus of Sweden as the "Lion from the North" is based in one of Paracelsus's "prognostications" referencing Jeremiah 5:6.

 Carl Gustav Jung studied Paracelsus.
-Two essays on Paracelsus, one delivered in the house in which Paracelsus was born at Einsiedeln in June 1929, the other to commemorate the 400th anniversary of Paracelsus's death in 1941 at Zurich.
+He wrote two essays on Paracelsus, one delivered in the house in which Paracelsus was born at Einsiedeln in June 1929, the other to commemorate the 400th anniversary of Paracelsus's death in 1941 at Zurich.

 In popular culture

-A number of fictionalised depictions of Paracelsus have been published in modern literature.
+A number of fictionalized depictions of Paracelsus have been published in modern literature.
 The first presentation of Paracelsus's life in the form of a historical novel was published in 1830 by Dioclès Fabre d'Olivet (1811–1848, son of Antoine Fabre d'Olivet), Robert Browning wrote a long poem based on the life of Paracelsus, entitled Paracelsus, published 1835.
 Meinrad Lienert in 1915 published a tale (which he attributed to Gall Morel) about Paracelsus's sword.

-Paracelsus has been cited as one of the inspirations for Mary Shelley’s Frankenstein.

-The Fullmetal Alchemist character Van Hohenheim (full name Theophrastus Bombastus Van Hohenheim) is named after Paracelsus.